HMS Indefatigable (1891): Service

 From 1899 to 1903, Indefatigable served as part of the North America and West Indies Station, being recommissioned at Bermuda in January 1900.
 She was in Port of Spain in late 1902, when in December that year she was ordered to take part in an Anglo-German blockade of the coast of Venezuela during the Venezuelan crisis of 1902–1903.
+Following the end of the blockade, she left Trinidad for Grenada in late February 1903.

 In 1905, Indefatigable went into reserve at Portsmouth, recommissioning in January 1906 as part of the 4th Cruiser Squadron on the North America and West Indies Station.
 On 11 January 1910, she was renamed Melpomene, freeing up the name Indefatigable for a new battlecruiser.
 In May 1912, Melpomene was active off the coast of Mexico during the Mexican Revolution, and was reported to be about to land a force of Marines to protect British subjects.

 Melpomene was employed in the Training Squadron from 1912 to 1913, and was sold for scrap to the shipbreakers Ward on 7 October 1913, at a price of £15,800.